 Note: Patients presenting between three and five treated and inactive brain metastases can be considered for enrollment, after discussion and agreement with the PI.

-9) Adequate serology defined by the following laboratory results obtained during screening period (within 17 days prior registration).
+9) Adequate viral serology defined by the following laboratory results obtained during screening period (within 17 days prior registration).

 a.
 Seronegative for HIV infection (anti-HIV-1/-2)

 b.
 Seronegative for hepatitis B infection (HBsAg, total anti-HBc, anti-HBs).
-Exception is made in case of documented prior vaccination.
+Exception is made in case of prior vaccination.
 Patients with past or resolved hepatitis B infection (defined as having a negative hepatitis B surface antigen HBsAg test and a positive anti-HBc antibody test) are eligible, if HBV DNA test is negative.

 c.
 Seronegative for hepatitis C infection (anti-HCV): if a patient has positive anti-HCV antibody, a negative HCV RNA need to be obtained to register the patient.